istio/istio.io/content/docs/tasks/security/rbac-groups/index.md

 keywords: [security,authorization]
 ---

-This task go through examples of configuring the groups-base authorization and configuring the authorization of list-typed claims in Istio.
+This tutorial walks you through examples to configure the groups-base authorization and the authorization of list-typed claims in Istio.

 ## Before you begin